If The VA Denied Your Claim in 2019

 Failure To File an Appeal

-If you fail to appeal your denied claim within the year it was denied it will become final.
-This will cause you to lose the effective date of your claim, costing you any potential back pay.
-Most, unfortunately, you'll have to start over again with new medical evidence and you to lose all potential for back pay.
+If you fail to appeal your denied claim within the year it was denied, it will become final.
+This will cause you to lose your claim's effective date, costing you any potential back pay.
+Most, unfortunately, you'll have to start over again with new medical evidence, and you to lose all potential for back pay.

 Just because your claim was denied does not mean you are not eligible for disability benefits.
 The Department of Veterans Affairs (VA) commonly makes errors in its determinations.
 The denial can be a combination of not analyzing the facts of your case correctly, and it can also stem from not having proper evidence available.

 Denials Commonly Result From These Areas:

 • Not enough medical evidence to support your disability;

 • Agreeing that you have a disability, but not finding enough evidence to show that it is connected to your military service;

 • They may agree that you have a service-connected disability, but they might assign a rating that is too low for your actual symptoms;

 • They may agree you have a disability but find that it was pre-existing to your military service and not aggravated by your service.

 Visit www.VADisabilityAdvocate.com or Call 702-209-5722 for your free consultation.